arnab000007/Walmart-Sale-Forecasting/README.md

 **Here I have decided to train a model for each store and department.**

 #### Average weekly sales with store category and size
-In the below plot I am trying to plot average sales with store and size of the bubble is denoting the size of the store.
+In the below plot I am trying to plot average sales with the store and the size of the bubble is denoting the size of the store.
 ```python
 avg_sales = train_all.groupby(['Store','Size', 'Type'])[['Weekly_Sales']].mean().reset_index()